 These hashtags will help Instagram categorize his photo.
 Users who are interested in dolphins, Cozumel, and Mexico will see it, even though they haven’t started following him on Instagram.

-These users might even share this photo on their Instagram feed and add more hashtags hence increase its reach.
+These users might even share this photo on their Instagram feed and add more hashtags hence increasing its reach.

 Besides, the hashtags you use don’t just remain on the platform.
 If a user shares your story on Facebook, it appears together with your hashtags, hence giving you more exposure.